BryceVerberne/CSC205/Saurian Translation/README.md

 ## Classes

-- `Saurian.java`: The main class that handles the translation between English and Saurian.
+- **Saurian**: `Saurian.java` is the main class that handles the translation between English and Saurian.
-- `SaurianDriver.java`: The test class that demonstrates the functionality of the Saurian class.
+- **SaurianDriver**: The `SaurianDriver.java` test class demonstrates the functionality of the Saurian class.

 ## Usage